vaideesh-siva06/triply/README.md

               DB_NAME=your-db-name

       - To run server: npm run dev --> make sure it points to http://localhost:5001/

+      * If any errors with server make sure to check lsof -i:5001 to see if there are two nodes running.
+If so, type in command kill -9 <PID> and restart server with npm run dev.

 # MySQLWorkbench
     - Create a SQL Project with the host as localhost, user as root, and leave password empty